anujmailbox/process-payments-with-stripe-and-laravel-cashier/readme.md

 Once the dependencies are installed you'll need to configure your database settings by renaming `.env.example` to `.env`.
 You'll then need to provide a `STRIPE_SECRET` key in your `.env` file.

-This secret can key be obtained from your Stripe account dashboard, make sure you use your testing key when developing locally.
+This secret can key can be obtained from your Stripe account dashboard, dashboard; make sure you use your testing key when developing locally.

 You'll then be able to run the following commands:

 ```
 php artisan migrate
-php aritsan db:seed
+php artisan db:seed
 ```

 You can then serve the application using `php artisan serve` or by utilizing Homestead.
 ------

 These are source files for the Tuts+ course: [Process Payments With Stripe and Laravel Cashier][published url]